Providing Redundant DNS Servers

 For example, you can run DNS in Amazon Cloud with help of the “Amazon Route 53” extension.
 Setting up the extension is described in detail in the Integration with Amazon Route 53 subsection, found in the Using External DNS Servers section.

-Another option is to use an extra server as a slave name server with the help of the “Slave DNS manager” extension for Plesk.
+Another option is to use an extra server as a secondary name server with the help of the “Slave DNS manager” extension for Plesk.
 You can download the extension here: plesk.com/extensions/slave-dns-manager.

-Note that if you are running two or more Plesk servers, you can use them as slave name servers for each other.
-For example, if you have two Plesk servers named host1.com and host2.com, you can use host1.com as the master name server for domains hosted on that server, and host2.com as a slave name server (and vice versa).
+Note that if you are running two or more Plesk servers, you can use them as secondary name servers for each other.
+For example, if you have two Plesk servers named host1.com and host2.com, you can use host1.com as the primary name server for domains hosted on that server, and host2.com as a secondary name server (and vice versa).